borkdominik/bigER/README.md

 yarn --cwd extension
 ```

 This builds the code for the language server, the webview and the extension.
-To run the extension press `F5` or click on `Run -> Start Debugging` within VS Code.
+The fastest way to run the extension is to press <kbd>F5</kbd> (or in the menu: <kbd>Run -> Start Debugging</kbd>).
+This starts a new extension host with the launch configuration provided in `.vscode/launch.json`.

+The code is split into a **client side** (extension with webview) and a **server side** (language with LSP and diagram server).
+It is recommended to use  **VS Code** for the client code, written in *TypeScript* and **Eclipse** for the server side, based on *Java*.
+Eclipse must be compatible with Xtext and Xtend (e.g. [Eclipse IDE for Java and DSL Developers](https://www.eclipse.org/downloads/packages/release/juno/sr2/eclipse-ide-java-and-dsl-developers)) and create a new workspace to avoid configuration issues.
+Import the language server as a Gradle project (<kbd>File -> Import -> Existing Gradle Project</kbd>) and override the workspace settings.

 ## Known Issues